riastrad/cyberbspace/posts/2022/books-last-year.md

 <img style="border: 1px solid black;" src="https://covers.openlibrary.org/b/isbn/9780140135152-M.jpg" class="blog-pic" />

 I wish I had read this book sooner in life.
 A quick read, but each section is packed with insight into how we perceive the world around us.
-Very highly recommended, which is suprising since it's the book adaptation of a BBC special from the 70s.
+Very highly recommended, which is surprising since it's the book adaptation of a BBC special from the '70s.

 ### The Book of Ten Nights and a Night *by John Barth*